yahyaim/fx-deals/README.md

 ## Author:
 maram ©
-ps: I used AI tool to help me write this read.me
+ps: I used AI tool to help me write this readme